zhaojizhuang4/common-dataservice/docs/server.rst

 Developer Guide for the Common Data Service Server
 ==================================================

 This microservice provides common data services to components in the Acumos machine-learning platform.
 It is built using the Spring-Boot platform.
+This document primarily offers guidance for server developers.

 Supported Methods and Objects
 -----------------------------